iqtree/iqtree.github.io/doc/AliSim.md

      iqtree2 --alisim alignment_HKY -t tree.nwk -m HKY{2.0}

 In this case, AliSim would simulate an alignment from the HKY model.
 The frequencies of base A, C, G, and T, will be randomly generated from empirical distributions, namely, Generalized-logistic, Exponential-normal, Power-log-normal, Exponential-Weibull.
-These distributions and their parameters were estimated from a large collection of empirical datasets [TODO](http://google.com).
+These distributions and their parameters were estimated from a large collection of empirical datasets ([Suha et al](https://doi.org/10.1101/2021.09.22.461455)).

 ### Using user-defined parameter distributions